ChengLabGit/RashX_optimized/readme.md

 ## Usage
 The main function in the Rashx package is process_requests.
 Here is a brief description of its parameters:

-rds1: The path to the RDS file.
+rds1: The path to the user's query RDS file containing Seurat-processed cutaneous immune cell scRNAseq for which classification will be performed.
+The expression matrix must be log-normalized (LogNormalize c.f.
+SCT in Seurat).
-exported_file_name: The name of the exported CSV file.
+exported_file_name: The name of the exported CSV file containing statistical results of the classification.
 plot1_name: The name of the AD-specific genes heatmap plot.
 plot2_name: The name of the PV-specific genes heatmap plot.
 plot3_name: The name of the sample-level means plot without individual cells.